 Health Savings Account (HSA)

-- * An additional $1,000 is allowed if employee (or spouse when family coverage is applicable) is age 55 or over.
+- * An additional $1,000 is allowed if an employee (or spouse when family coverage is applicable) is aged 55 or over.

 The Last Month Rule - Please visit www.irs.gov for more complete information